ABHISHEKVISHWAKARMA80/Playlist/README.md

-First task/ Problem statement: Create a program that implements a simple mobile phone with the given capabilities.
-Able to store, modify, remove and query contact names.
-You will want to create a separate class for Contacts (name and phone number).
-Create a master class (MobilePhone) that holds the ArrayList of Contacts.
-The MobilePhone class has the functionality listed above.
-Add a menu of options that are available.
-Options: Quit, print list of contacts, add a new contact, update an existing contact, remove contact and search/find the contact.
+Problem statement: Create a program that implements a playlist for songs.
+Create a Song class having Title and Duration for a song.
+The program will have an Album class containing a list of songs.
+The albums will be stored in an ArrayList Songs from different albums can be added to the playlist and will appear in the list in the order they are added.
+Once the songs have been added to the playlist, create a menu of options to: Quit, Skip forward to the next song, skip backward to a previous song and Replay the current song.